 1972, not rated

 Mardi Gras is the album where John Fogerty finally relinquished his control of Creedence Clearwater Revival to his remaining bandmates, promoting Stu Cook and Doug Clifford to equal partners, and giving them the chance to write and sing a third of the album each.
-The results have been widely lambasted, and I’ve never felt the urge to listen’ even the best John songs like ‘Sweet Hitchhiker’ among his best, although they’re worth hearing.
+The results have been widely lambasted, and I’ve never felt the urge to listen; even the best John songs like ‘Sweet Hitchhiker’ aren’t highlights from the band’s oeuvre, although they’re worth hearing.

 Ten Favourite Creedence Clearwater Revival Songs